dzhurov/wadl2objc/README.md

   - And that is it.
 This class has has minimum implementation.
 And requires implementation in child class.
 Main requirement for inheritor is confirmation of protocol [WADLServerAPIInheritor](wadl2objc/wadl2objc/Resources/WADLAbstractServerAPI.h#20) and implementation of `-makeRequest:resource:forURLPath:queryParameters:bodyObject:HTTPHeaderParameters:outputClass:responseBlock:` method, wich should do a real work.
 It gives you freedom to implement server interaction using any instruments you'd like (AFNetworking, NSURLSession, etc.)
 - [`WADLServicesResource`](wadl2objc/wadl2objc/Resources/WADLServicesResource.h) base class for service containder.
 - [`WADLRequestTask`](wadl2objc/wadl2objc/Resources/WADLRequestTask.h) defines macro `WADLRequestTask` wich is associates with request operation.
 By default is `NSURLSessionTask*`.
 It has flexibility to change on any class (RACSignal, AFHTTPRequestOperation, etc.)
+- [`XSDTypes`](wadl2objc/wadl2objc/Resources/XSDTypes.h) — there are two fake classes to determine different xsd types: xs:date and xs:dateTime

+#### What will be generated:
+- All _Data Transfer Objects_.
+Every entity implemented by two classes _Human_ and _Machine_ classes.
+Inspired by [mogenerator](https://github.com/rentzsch/mogenerator)
+  - _Human_ class inherits from Machine class, generates only once and never overrides.
+It's a best place for custom logic and handling setters.
+  - _Machine_ class inherits from `XSDBaseEntity` or another Dtat Transfer Object if hierarchy described in XSD file.
+It's name has "\_" prefix.
+It has list of properties reflects fields from xsd object.
+Also will be generated implementations of methods: `+mappedKeys`, `+enumNameForMappedField:`, `+classNameOfMembersForMappedField:`
+- _Services_ classes — `WADLServicesResource` inheritor.
+It contains TODO: add excample